 those browser designers who are more interested in being popular with the masses

 by exposing web content rather than protecting it.
 Hence, the need for the ASPS

-Web Reader which is a complete web browser that is specially designed throughout to
+Web Browser which is a complete web browser that is specially designed throughout to

 prevent all exploits and has a built-in mechanism as an integral component to